dammajid/Mushashi-EA/README.md

 # Mushashi EA
+❌ This project is proprietary.
+Not licensed for reuse, redistribution, or modification.
 **Mushashi EA** is a high-performance Expert Advisor (EA) built for trading XAUUSD (GOLD) using smart order block detection.
 Designed for fast execution, optimal in low timeframes, and compatible with cent accounts.

 ## 🔑 Features